faradayio/api/readme.md

   * `longitude` _Float_ — Decimal geocoded longitude.
   * `match_algorithm` _"loose", "tight", or omit_ — Passed through from request.
   * `match_code` _String_ — Match code.
+  * `attributes` _Hash_ — Each key is the handle of a requested FIG attribute.
+Each corresponding value is that attribute extracted from FIG.
+  * `audiences` _Hash_ — Each key is the UUID of a requested Audience.
+Each corresponding value is a boolean indicating whether the household does or does not belong to that Audience.
   * `score` _Float_ — The probability that the matched household will achieve the indicated Outcome/Campaign.
   * `warnings` _Array of Strings_ — Each warning is a human-interpretable message indicating an issue with the API request.
   * `error` _String_ — Error message.